PacketFire/packetfire_site/content/post/daily-bugle-boot2-root-writeup copy.md

 Interestingly this showed that the user had sudo privileges to execute `yum` which appeared to give the user the ability to install or uninstall anything on the host.

 ### Exploiting yum for vertical escalation
-With the ability to execute yum on the host as a privileged user I decided to try crafting a hostile RPM that I could use to trigger a reverse shell.
+With the ability to execute yum on the host as a privileged user, I tried to craft a hostile RPM that I could use to trigger a reverse shell.
 To do this I would first need to craft the hostile package.

 #### Crafting a hostile RPM
-Referencing [gtfobins](https://gtfobins.github.io/gtfobins/yum/) I decided to craft the RPM using [fpm](https://github.com/jordansissel/fpm).
+Referencing [gtfobins](https://gtfobins.github.io/gtfobins/yum/) I crafted the RPM using [fpm](https://github.com/jordansissel/fpm).
 My plan of attack was to pack a netcat reverse shell into the `before-install` trigger of an empty package.

 ```
 root@kali:~/ctf# EXPLOITDIR=$(mktemp -d)